commentChat

 Option A: Manual Data Source

-• Avatar Initials: Text to display (e.g., "JD") if no image is available.
+• Avatar Initials: Text (e.g., "JD") used as a placeholder.

-• Date: The timestamp of the message.
+• Date: The timestamp indicating when the message was sent.

 Option B: Query Data Source